 Frustrated, I turned to trying a few web searches on her name, which I could see likely indicated she was from a wealthy family, minor nobility even because of the "de" marker in it.
 Web searching was mostly an exercise in frustration, as every clever anglophone-based engine insisted I must be looking for "michigan" – the sound parallel is coincidental – and in the end only one page came up, even using the european-based and frankly still terrible search engine qwant.
 That page is an edition of a webzine compiled by William Hillman of brandon university in manitoba, which reproduces several photographs that come from either Dans la forêt Canadienne or one of de Mishaegan's other books, Mush!
 Un hiver en pays Cree, or indeed both.
 Hillman's project in this specific webzine edition is to chronicle "europeans in the north," apparently as part of an exercise assigned to his undergraduate education students.
 Although this provides some wonderful photographs of de Mishaegen, they add very little to the story, except to confirm that she went specifically to hunt and trap in northern manitoba in the 1930s.

 The only obvious angle to check from next that seemed simple was that defined by H.S. and Jeanette Béland.
 Who were they?
 Evidently members of a family of some means in canada.
 The dedication to H.S.
 Béland referred to him as a former senator.
 Indeed, this turned out to be none other than Henri-Sévérin Béland, who found himself trapped with his wife Adolphine Cogels in her native belgium during world war one.
 A qualified doctor, Béland worked in a belgian hospital until he was taken prisoner by the germans in 1915.
 He remained in a german prison until 1918, and eventually wrote up his experience in Mille et un jours en prison à Berlin.
 He went on to a successful political career in canada, and apparently maintained connections to belgium until his death in 1935.
-I have not been able to confirm the detail yet, but it seems likely that Jeanette Béland was his daughter, and she and de Mishaegen may have been of similar age.
+Jeanette Béland was indeed his daughter, and she and de Mishaegen may have been of similar age.
 At this point, the trail went suddenly cold, and could be pursued no further until I was able to borrow copies of more of de Mishaegen's books and articles.

 - Bakker, Peter.
 A Language of Our Own: The Genesis of Michif, the Mixed Cree-French Language of the Canadian Métis.
 New York: Oxford University Press, 1997.